Winding cobblestone streets, ancient churches, medieval squares – even a royal palace.

 The alley is named after Marten Trotzig (1559 to 1617), who became one of Stockholm’s richest merchants.
 (Unfortunately, being rich was not enough to protect him from being beaten to death.)

-3) Tour the Stockholm Royal Palace
+3) Tour Stockholm’s Royal Palace

-Many rooms are open to the public, however, including five museums.
 When wondering what to do in Gamla Stan, it’s worth building in some time to see some of these museums.

-4) Admire the Storkyrkan
+4) Admire the Storkyrkan (Stockholm Cathedral)

 Built in 1279, Stockholm’s medieval cathedral is home to fascinating artifacts like the wooden sculpture of St. George and the Dragon.

 On top is the clock tower, built in 1743 – at 216 feet tall, it’s hard to miss!
+If you need to orient yourself in Gamla Stan, just look up for the Storkyrkan clock tower

 Free walking tour of Gamla Stan